 Sometimes knowledgeable and useful parties are not cooperative as it pertains to the case.
 A subpoena helps an attorney get a witness that may help their case appear in court if they do not want to come forward with the information that they have.
 Once you receive the subpoena whether it is by regular mail, certified mail, or by a process server, consider yourself served.
 Once a subpoena is received please be sure to read every part of the document so that you do not miss anything.
 If you do not adhere to the terms of the subpoena there is a chance you could suffer criminal charges.

 Contact an Attorney

 The laws vary from state to state and the Internet is not able to teach you all you need to know about the laws.
 If you have been served with a subpoena it is okay to contact an attorney to see what legal options you have.
 Depending on the type of case it is, you may be able to hire an attorney to assist you with preparing for court, as it is likely that you have not been subpoenaed before.
 Remember that if you do not cooperate, you may very well be breaking the law and may get yourself in more trouble than you had originally hoped for.
-Contact an attorney, like a Dekalb trial attorney, if you have further questions.
+Contact an attorney, like a trial attorney in Atlanta, GA, if you have further questions.